elsalant/heir-rest-read/README.md

 Then, expose port 9094 on the Kubernetes cluster with the command: kubectl port-forward service/kafka-0-external  9094:9094
-5. Create a namespace for the demo:
+5. Create namespaces for the different assets: kubectl create namespace rest-fhir
-kubectl create namespace rest-fhir
+kubectl create namespace rest-blockchain
+NOTE:  blockchain requests will only be applied on resources from the rest-blockchain namespace!
 6. Pull the files:
 git pull https://github.com/fybrik/REST-read-example.git
 7. Install the policy: